TNTurnerLab/Tortoise/README.md

 * gq_value:  20 *gq value filter*
 * depth_value: 10 *Depth value filter*
 * suffix: "\_supersmall.bam" *Suffix of your data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
+* family_file: "/dnv_wf_cpu/<your_family_file>"
+* chrom_length: Optional chromosome length file, use if you are not using human reference GRCh38.
+Can leave blank if using GRCh38.
+Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome

 ## Running

 This pipeline can be run using the Docker image found here: `tnturnerlab/dnv_wf_cpu` We also provide the Dockerfile if you would like to make modifications.
-[Please see below](#docker-build-instructions) to find instructions on how the docker image was built.

 ### Running on a LSF server

 First, set up the LSF_DOCKER_VOLUMES: